kobbob/SEI-Project-Three/README.md

 ## Future Improvements

-✨ Improvements to the app and deployment to follow within the next two weeks (written 19.01.2023) ✨
+✨ Improvements to the app and deployment to follow ✨

 * Intended features that were not met in the timeframe:
   * Future collaboration page showing suggested collaborations from users.